mattbarb/DarkHorses-Masters-Workers/docs/NEXT_STEPS_COMPLETION_SUMMARY.md

 **Problem:**
 ```
-Error: column ra_races.race_date does not exist
+Error: column ra_mst_races.race_date does not exist
 ```

 **Root Cause:** Test script used `race_date` but actual column is `date`